kelemen/JTrim/concurrency.md

 - `Collection` interface is *synchronization transparent*.
 - `Throwable` is *synchronization transparent*.
 - The constructor of every `Throwable` is *synchronization transparent*.

-### Note
-The *synchronization transparency* paragraph in the documentations may rule out some use of a method, so these paragraphs assumes that these rules can be violated when it mentions *synchronization transparency*.